 Failure to possess any of the above could lead to an on the spot fine.

-When driving in Italy a GB sticker or GB Euro symbol registration plate is needed.
+When driving in Italy a UK sticker or UK symbol and identifier registration plate is needed.
 Headlamp beam converters, a warning triangle and high visibility jacket are also needed.

 On the spot fines will also be issued for failing to hold any of these things and in Italy police will collect a quarter of the maximum fine amount from drivers of foreign registered vehicles.

-In Belgium vehicles are required to carry a GB sticker or registration plates with a GB Euro symbol, headlamp beam converters and a warning triangle.
+In Belgium vehicles are required to carry a UK sticker (which replaced the GB sticker in September 2021) or registration plates with a UK identifier and symbol, headlamp beam converters and a warning triangle.

 Should you find yourself stranded on a Belgian motorway, on a major road, or in a place where parking is not allowed, the driver of the vehicle is required to wear a high visibility jacket.

 A first aid kit is also recommended as it is compulsory for Belgium-registered vehicles.

 On the spot fines may be issued for failure to carry any of the above.